spinnaker/spinnaker.github.io/guides/user/kubernetes-v2/deploy-helm/index.md

 ## Other Templating Engines

-In addition to Kustomize, Spinnaker also supports Helm as a templating engine.
+In addition to Helm, Spinnaker also supports Kustomize as a templating engine.
 For more information, see [Using Kustomize for Manifests](/guides/user/kubernetes-v2/kustomize-manifests/).